WEC-Sim/WEC-Sim/docs/man/webinars.rst

 Body Implementation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-This section of the course provides an overview of how bodies are implemented in the WEC-Sim code, both in the :ref:`man/code_structure:Body Class`, and in the :ref:`man/code_structure:WEC-Sim Library`.
+This section of the course provides an overview of how bodies are implemented in the WEC-Sim code, both in the :ref:`code_structure:Body Class`, and in the :ref:`code_structure:WEC-Sim Library`.
-The Body Implementation presentation is available for download here ( :download:`Body Implementation Slides </_static/downloads/WEC-Sim_BodyImplementation.pdf>` ), and the recording is available below.
+The Body Implementation presentation is available for download here ( :download:`Body Implementation Slides <_downloads/WEC-Sim_BodyImplementation.pdf>` ), and the recording is available below.

 	.. raw:: html